cqframework/FhirProfileTools/README.md

 distribution itself) will be stored in the Gradle user home directory (typically "<user_home>/.gradle").
 Subsequent runs will be much faster.

-If you already have Gradle installed then you can substiute the command gradle in place of gradlew as listed above.
+If you already have Gradle installed then you can substitute the command gradle in place of gradlew as listed above.

     gradle test